sjtuyinjie/awesome-LiDAR-Visual-SLAM/README.md

 [![License](https://img.shields.io/badge/License-MIT-cyan)]()

 I'm an active open-source contributor interested on robotics and embodied AI, especially on reinforcement learning, dexterous manipulation, SLAM and arm plan and control.
-MyWelcome to follow me!
+Welcome to follow me!

 ## 📝 Introduction